juspay/hyperswitch/docs/building_docker_images.md

 Once all the dependencies of the `router` crate have been built, one of the last ones being built is the `router` crate itself.

-As mentioned above, building release images takes a significant amount of time, so nothing else being printed after a line which says `Compiling router / scheduler / analytics / ...` is normal, we'd suggest waiting for a while.
+As mentioned above, building release images takes a significant amount of time.
+It is normal to see nothing else being printed after a line which says `Compiling router / scheduler / analytics / ...`.
+We'd suggest waiting for a while.
-If you're still concerned that the compilation process has been stuck for far too long, you can check if at least one CPU is being utilized by `cargo` / `docker` using a tool like `htop` (if you can access the machine which is building the code), and if not, you can proceed to kill the compilation process and try again.
+If you're still concerned that the compilation process has been stuck for far too long, you can check if at least one CPU is being utilized by `cargo` / `docker` using a tool like `htop` (if you can access the machine which is building the code).
+Worst case, you can proceed to kill the compilation process and try again.

 [cargo-features]: https://doc.rust-lang.org/cargo/reference/features.html